noelnoche/udacity-fend-frogger-clone/README.md

 Description
 ---
 Bug Frenzy is a basic clone of the classic game Frogger.
 It implements inheritance patterns commonly used in JavaScript programming.
-Inheritance is an important concept of object-oriented programming that makes for cleaner, maintainable code, especially when dealing with very large applications.
+Inheritance is an important concept of object-oriented programming that makes for cleaner, maintainable code, especially when working with other developers on large applications.

+This project also features used in web-based animation and game design.
+  1. A game engine using `RequestAnimationFrame` and delta time
+  2. Game modules for randomizing and adding behaviors to game entities
+  3. Built-in tile-mapping engine
+  4. Sound effects and background music using HTML5 Audio
+  5. An HUD that shows level, score, timer, lives and audio toggle button

 App Link